ToolDreamer: Instilling LLM Reasoning Into Tool Retrievers: The Proposed ToolDreamer

 \fbox{ \ttfamily \textbf{T}houghts:\{\} Tool \textbf{N}ame:\{\} Tool \textbf{D}escription:\{\}} We denote this input style as \texttt{TND} (Thought-Name-Description).
 As the query also provides an important signal on what tools to retrieve, we formulate another input style where we prepend the query (\textit{Q}) to \texttt{TND}, denoting it as \texttt{QTND}.

 Overall, our final loss function is given in Eq. \ref{eq:infonce_loss}. $A$ = \texttt{TND} / \texttt{QTND} is the \textit{anchor}, i.e., the reference for which the model has to be optimised; $GT$ = Gold Tool; $n_{i}$ is the $i^{th}$ negative/irrelevant tool for a training sample, and \textit{sim} = semantic similarity function, usually cosine similarity. $[\cdot]$ represents the embedding for the corresponding term.
+We provide training/hardware details in App. \ref{sec:training_details}.